alanef/wfea-toggle-plugin/README.md

 # Example Plugin for Display Eventbrite Events calling shorcodes #
 This is an example plugin for displaying Eventbrite Events in Wordpress using shortcodes.
-It toggle bwtween two views: a list view and a calendar view.
+It togglee between two views: a list view and a calendar view.

 Usage: [wfea-toggle]